Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: You murdered trillions!
 [Bruce pushes him to the ground wearing Hulk Buster armor]

-THANOS: You should be gra
+THANOS: You should be grat